zsj-28/PSoC6_UDB_I2C_Master/README.md

 **Cleaning up messy functions:** Need to check whether register_settings() : void is necessary, and whether calculateCRC8() : uint8_t is correct.

-**Credit code copied from PDL API:** Need to cite PDL API examples for Crypto block initialization.
+**Credit code copied from PDL API:** Need to cite PDL API examples for Crypto block initialization and usage.

 **Application/device drivers error checking and handling:** Error checking and handling when PDL API calls or device driver API calls fail are currently inconsistent or unimplemented.